bobdavies2000/OpenCVB/README.md

 ![](media/3248f766185f423ebb41215b2db7a2dd.png)

-*In the image above, the Group ComboBox selects all algorithms that use the “Edges_Sobel” algorithm.
-The Algorithm Combo Box shows the “Gradient_Depth” algorithm, one of the algorithms that uses “Edges_Sobel”.
+*In the image above, the Group ComboBox selects all algorithms in the “\<All but Python\> group.
+The Algorithm Combo Box shows the “SLR_Trends” algorithm, one of the algorithms in that group.
 When the Group ComboBox is set to “\<All\>”, the Algorithm Combo Box will contain all the algorithms in OpenCVB.*

 The ability to create subsets from the hundreds of algorithms makes it easier to study examples of an OpenCV API or OpenCVB algorithm usage.
 In addition, the Group ComboBox has several higher-level groupings.
 For example, “\<Python\>” selects all Python algorithms.
 Or “\<OpenGL\>” selects only the OpenGL algorithms.
 The “\<All\>” entry in the Group ComboBox will restore the complete list of algorithms.